osrf-migration/srcsim-wiki/Finals Procedure.md

 1. You can request multiple constellations if you want to run different rounds in parallel.
 1. You must start using a constellation within an hour of requesting the constellation, otherwise it will be terminated
 1. You can only complete each round once.
 1. Logs are generated for each of your runs.
-These logs are available on S3 using the AWS keys that have been provided to you.
+These logs are available on S3 buckets using the AWS keys that have been provided to you.

 # How to get help and request a reset